skylight-hq/skylight.digital/pages/brand/identity/typography.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-We keep it simple and easy to use.
+We keep our typography simple and easy to use.
 We primarily use Franklin Libre Semibold, Regular, and Light.
 Roboto Mono comes in more sparingly.

 1. Pre-headline: Roboto Mono Regular
 2. Page title: Franklin Libre Semibold